Megus/defold-router/README.md

 Now you can try to run your project and see that the Router loaded your first scene!

+It is allowed to create and use multiple router instances if you have very complex navigation.

 ---

 ## Setting up the navigation